USPS Working on New Notification Services for Mailboxes

 “We’re building this platform to bring your physical content onto the same screen where you view your digital content.”

-The Postmaster General told mailers at the National Postal Forum in Anaheim, California, that the new online mail notification service will in future allow mailers more opportunity to connect with consumers online.
+The Postmaster General told mailers at the National Postal Forum in Anaheim, California, that the new online mail notification service will in the future allow mailers more opportunity to connect with consumers online.

 She explained that a householder receiving mail from a certain retailer would be able to click on the scan in the Real Mail Notification application for additional online content — or offers — from the retailer concerned.